Goodnessmbakara/ftld-certforge/README.md

 3. Deploy automatically on push to main branch

 ### Manual Deployment
-1. Build the project: `npm run build`
+1. Build the project: `pnpm run build`
 2. Deploy the `.next` folder to your hosting provider
 3. Ensure environment variables are set